A twin-decoder structure for incompressible laminar flow reconstruction with uncertainty estimation around 2D obstacles: Introduction

-In the present paper, we introduce a twin-AE structure as a possible tool for outlier detection in the context of fluid flow predictions.
+In the present paper, we introduce an autoencoder architecture with a twin-decoder as a possible tool for outlier detection in the context of fluid flow predictions.
 New contributions of this work include:

-\begin{enumerate} \item A novel twin-AE architecture displaying a strong correlation between the input reconstruction and the flow prediction error levels by taking advantage of proper skip connections between the two decoder branches.
+\begin{enumerate} \item A novel twin-decoder architecture displaying a strong correlation between the input reconstruction and the flow prediction error levels by taking advantage of proper skip connections between the two decoder branches.
 We find that this correlation is almost linear, at the expense of a slightly lower flow prediction accuracy than that of a U-net with similar structure; \item Two uncertainty estimation procedures taking advantage of the latter property: (i) a qualitative procedure based on a user-provided error threshold level, providing binary decisions regarding the prediction (accept or reject), and (ii) a quantitative procedure, providing the user with a error level interval on top of the flow prediction.
 Results over the considered dataset as well as unseen shapes proved these methods to be efficient to detect the applicability limits of the trained model.
 Both methods rely on simple concepts, and can be easily applied to other end-to-end prediction tasks. \end{enumerate}

-The paper is organized as follows: the problem settings and dataset construction are presented in section \ref{section:dataset}, after what insights about the proposed twin-decoder architecture and its training procedure are given in section \ref{section:autoencoder}.
-The concepts of both the quantitative and qualitative trust-level methods are then described.
-In section \ref{section:results}, the performances of the architecture are first explored through a hyper-parameter calibration, after what the best architecture is selected based on a cost-to-accuracy ratio.
+The paper is organized as follows: the problem settings and dataset construction are presented in section \ref{section:dataset}.
+Insights about the proposed twin-decoder architecture and its training procedure are given in section \ref{section:autoencoder}.
+The concepts of both the qualitativee and quantitativ trust-level methods are then described.
+In section \ref{section:results}, the performance of the method is first explored through a hyper-parameter calibration, then the best architecture is selected based on a cost-to-accuracy ratio.
 Finally, the correlation levels of the trained model are presented, and the two trust-level methods are put into practice.
 Finally, future perspectives are given.
 The base code used in this paper is available at \url{https://github.com/jviquerat/twin_autoencoder} (see section \ref{section:open_source} for additional details).